storageos/storageos.github.io/_docs/install/prerequisites/clusterdiscovery.md

 The environment variable `JOIN` is used to pass clustering information to the StorageOS node.
 This environment variable can contain two types of information, a cluster token or a set of IP addresses.

+To ensure that the cluster was successfully created, it is wise to [check the cluster status]({%link _docs/install/health.md %}) after creating the StorageOS instances.

 ### Option 1: Cluster token

 StorageOS offers a public `etcd` discovery service to aid in cluster discovery.